 I keep this page up to date with my opinions of the best choices for inexpensive, secure, WordPress hosting with a decent level of support.
 The links below are affiliate links, so I get a payment if you buy service from them after following those links.
 However, I list the companies I honestly think are best.

-- Siteground.com gets excellent marks for performance and service in tests, and their prices are reasonable.
-When you order hosting, they automatically add extra paid services such as site security monitoring, which I generally recommend you opt out of.
-You can get this stuff free.
+- Siteground.com gets excellent marks for performance and service in tests (and in my personal experience), and their prices are reasonable.
 This is my current hosting provider.

 - Dreamhost.com also comes highly recommended, and you should consider them as a candidate.
 They do, however, charge separately for each domain they host.